ethereum-optimism/community-hub/src/docs/developers/bridge/standard-bridge.md

 If you'd like to see these contracts in action, you should check out the [L1 ⇔ L2 deposit-and-withdraw example](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/l1-l2-deposit-withdrawal).

+**Note:** When withdrawing ETH, use the L2 token address `0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000`.

 ## Adding an ERC20 token to the Standard Bridge

 ::: tip